 Stewart C Baker is an academic librarian, haikuist, and speculative fiction writer.
-His fiction has appeared in Writers of the Future, Galaxy’s Edge, Nature, and Flash Fiction Online, among other places.
+His fiction has appeared in Fantastic Stories of the Imagination, Galaxy’s Edge, Nature, and Flash Fiction Online, among other places.
 Stewart was born in England, spent time in South Carolina, Japan, and California, and now lives in Oregon with his family—although if anyone asks, he’ll usually say he’s from the Internet.

 Full bibliography on my website at http://www.infomancy.net/published-fiction/

 My Write-a-thon Goals

 I’m going to take part in the Write-a-thon’s flash fiction critique groups this year.
 (Why don’t you join me?)